The Acrostic Bible

-Tempted for forty days in the wilderness, Jesus then called
+Tempted for forty days in the wilderness, Jesus resisted Satan and began His ministry.

-Healed many, spoke in parables, and warned of future judgement.
-He
+Healed many, spoke in parables, warned of judgement and boldly entered Jerusalem.

-Exasperated the authorities who bribed Judas to betray Him after a last supper with the disciples.
+Eventually the authorities bribed Judas to betray Him after a last supper with the disciples.

-Walking the way of the cross, rose from the grave and commissioned his disciples to build a church.
+Walking the way of the cross, He rose from the grave and commissioned his followers.

 Acts of the Apostles